 Electrode Placement Guide Lines:

-1. The red numbers are potential electrode placement sites.
+1. The orange numbers are potential electrode placement sites.
 These are generally trigger points or acupoints.
 They are listed along the sides of the body forms by etiology or diagnosis, identifying them for location on the body.

 2. The blue numbers designate a specific dermatome.
 A dermatome is the skin area of sensory nerve distribution.
 There is a nerve distribution area for each spinal level and is so designated by number.
 Example: Pain in the L-4 dermatome (skin area) follows the sensory nerves to the L-4 nerve roots (spinal level).
 There it enters the spinal cord and is transmitted to the brain.
 Dermatome electrode placement is generally on the nerve root along the side of the spine at the appropriate spinal level.
 Nerve roots are bilateral and do not cross midline.